-Single students with the class status of Sophomore and higher can be placed in single student apartment housing.
-There are two types of single student housing: apartments with single rooms and apartments with double rooms.
+Single students with the class status of Sophomore and higher can be placed in apartment housing.
+There are two types of apartment housing: four bedroom apartments with single rooms and two bedroom apartments with double rooms.

 These are apartments with four bedrooms.
 Each resident has their own room and shares the bathroom, living room, dining room, and kitchen with three other people.